drivechain-project/drivechain.info/peer-review/peer-review-new.md

 ### See Also

-* (forthcoming) [Why Drivechain is Hard to Understand](/link-forthcoming/) -- Strange quirks of DC that make it different from previous soft forks of Bitcoin.
+* [Why Drivechain is Hard to Understand](http://www.drivechain.info/blog/hard-to-understand/) -- Strange quirks of DC that make it different from previous soft forks of Bitcoin.
 * (forthcoming) [Conflicts of Interest](/link-forthcoming/) -- Almost everyone who could peer review drivechain, stands to lose a lot of money if it succeeds.